Maltronic/todo-jwt/README.md

 3. Modify relevant server credentials in the *ecosystem.json* & *config.json* files.

+4. Choose whether to use the angularjs or reactjs web app by renaming directory "public_angularjs" or "public_reactjs" to just "public".

-4. Start the node.js server using a process manager like [pm2] (http://pm2.keymetrics.io/):
+5. Start the node.js server using a process manager like [pm2] (http://pm2.keymetrics.io/):
 ```bash
 $ pm2 startOrRestart ecosystem.json --env dev
 ```